 What is the difference between a brand and a product?

 A product may refer to a single SKU or multiple SKUs which do not complete the whole product line.
 A brand covers all the products within the portfolio of the company’s trademark.

 What are the levels of your certifications?

 We can support you wherever you are in your sustainability journey.
-Currently we offer the following Certifications: Plastic Neutral Product.
+Currently we offer the following Certifications: Net Zero Plastic Waste Product.
 Offset your plastic footprint for all products under a single product category.
-Plastic Neutral Brand.
+Net Zero Plastic Waste Brand.
 Offset your plastic footprint for all products of all categories under a specific brand.
-Plastic Neutral Company.
+Net Zero Plastic Waste Company.
 Offset your plastic footprint for all parts of your company’s operations, including the plastic inputs to products and services, logistics, advertising, promotion and selling, as well as general administrative activities of a company.

 Once I get certified, what happens?

 Celebrate!
-Show the world you’ve joined a movement committed to ending the plastic waste crisis by displaying your new Plastic Neutral Badge on products and marketing channels!
+Show the world you’ve joined a movement committed to ending the plastic waste crisis by displaying your new Net Zero Plastic Waste (previously Plastic Neutral) Badge on products and marketing channels!
 This will inspire other companies to take bold action to streamline their plastic usage and offset whatever is left so that we ensure a healthier planet.

 Can offsetting alone be the answer to our sustainability targets?